Jackie DeShannon: Early career

 Using her new name as a performer, she made the WLS Chicago radio survey with the single "Lonely Girl" in late 1960.
 A string of mostly flop singles followed, although "The Prince" bubbled under at No. 108 in the United States in early 1962, and "Faded Love" became her first US Billboard Top 100 entry, squeaking in at No. 97 in February 1963.
 She fared better with the Sonny Bono-Jack Nitzsche song "Needles and Pins" and the self-penned "When You Walk in the Room" later in 1963.
-Both reached the lower rungs of the US pop charts, but were Top 40 hits in Canada, where "Needles and Pins" made it all the way to No. 1.
+Both reached the lower rungs of the US pop chart, but were Top 40 hits in Canada, where "Needles and Pins" made it all the way to No. 1.
 "Needles and Pins" and "When You Walk in the Room" later became US and UK hits for The Searchers.
-A version of "When You Walk in the Room" by Pam Tillis topped the country charts in 1994, and the song was also recorded by ex-Byrds member Chris Hillman in 1998 and by ex-ABBA vocalist Agnetha Fältskog in 2004.
+A version of "When You Walk in the Room" by Pam Tillis topped the country chart in 1994, and the song was also recorded by ex-Byrds member Chris Hillman in 1998 and by ex-ABBA vocalist Agnetha Fältskog in 2004.

-DeShannon recorded many other singles that encompassed teen pop, country ballads, rockabilly, gospel, and Ray Charles-style soul that didn't fare as well on the charts.
+DeShannon recorded many other singles that encompassed teen pop, country ballads, rockabilly, gospel, and Ray Charles-style soul that did not fare as well on the charts.
 During these years it was her songwriting and public profile rather than her recording career that kept her contracted to Liberty.
 DeShannon dated Elvis Presley and formed friendships with The Everly Brothers and Ricky Nelson.
 She also co-starred and sang with Bobby Vinton in the 1964 teen surf movie Surf Party.

-DeShannon's biggest break came in February 1964 when she supported The Beatles on their first US tour, and formed a touring band with guitarist Ry Cooder.
+DeShannon's biggest break came in 1964 when she supported The Beatles on their first US tour, and formed a touring band with guitarist Ry Cooder.
 DeShannon co-wrote "Breakaway" with Sharon Sheeley, which was recorded by Irma Thomas in 1964, and by Tracey Ullman in 1983.
 She also wrote "Don't Doubt Yourself Babe" for Mr. Tambourine Man, the 1965 debut album of The Byrds.
 Her music at this stage was heavily influenced by the American West Coast sounds and folk music.
-Staying briefly in England in 1965, DeShannon formed a songwriting partnership with Jimmy Page, which resulted in the songs "Dream Boy" and "Don't Turn Your Back on Me".
+Staying briefly in England in 1965, DeShannon formed a songwriting partnership with Jimmy Page, which resulted in the songs "Dream Boy" and "Don't Turn Your Back on Me"(covered, among others, by the British band Mike Sheridan's Lot in 1965).
 DeShannon also wrote material for singer Marianne Faithfull, including her Top Ten UK and US hit "Come and Stay With Me", which became Faithfull's biggest UK hit, peaking at No. 4 in 1965.
-That same year, Cher recorded the song on her solo debut album All I Really Want to Do.
-It would be three more years before Jackie DeShannon would record the song for herself, on her Laurel Canyon album in 1968.
+In the same year, Cher recorded the song on her solo debut album All I Really Want to Do.
+Three years later Jackie DeShannon recorded the song for herself, on her Laurel Canyon album in 1968.
 She also appeared on the television show Ready Steady Go!